mworster/stm32mp157-dev-kit/Getting_started_with_the_devkit.md

     Each time you wish to use the SDK in a new shell session, you need to source the environment setup script e.g.
      $ . <working directory absolute path>/Developer-Package/SDK/environment-setup-cortexa7t2hf-neon-vfpv4-ostl-linux-gnueabi

+ After this initial installulation, you'll need to run a single command each time you're in a new window starting to work on cross-compiling the code:

+    $ source <SDK installation directory>/environment-setup-cortexa7t2hf-neon-vfpv4-ostl-linux-gnueabi

+And the following check allows you to ensure that the environment is correctly setup:

+    $ echo $ARCH
+    arm

 ## Resources